 The ube jam from this ube halaya recipe can also be used as a filling for sweet breads and pastries.
 I love spreading it on a toasted slice of milk bread as a snack or for breakfast.
 Check out my ube bread rolls recipe for a pillowy soft bread roll with a delicious swirl of this ube jam.

 And it’s also perfect for ube halaya milk tea!
 Ube jam can also be used to make variations of ube ice creams (ube flavored ice cream or ube swirled ice cream), cheesecake, and even other ube recipes that require ube jam such as ube cake.

 The process of making ube jam or purple yam jam is pretty easy, but time consuming.

-This recipe requires you to cook and stir the pot constantly until you get the right consistency.
+This recipe requires you to cook and constantly stir the pot until you get the correct consistency.
 Stirring prevents the whole mixture from sticking to the bottom of the pot and burning.
 In my experience, it also prevents the jam from boiling and sputtering all over you.

-The very first recipe I tried, going by my memory, only used sugar, evaporated milk and butter.
-But I came across other recipes that use condensed milk and coconut milk, and I started to experiment with the ratios.
-Coconut milk adds a lovely flavor to the ube jam and I wanted the nutty, sweet flavors to be well balanced.
+The very first recipe I tried, going by memory, only used sugar, evaporated milk, and butter.
+But I came across other recipes that use condensed milk and coconut milk, and I started to experiment with different ratios.
+Coconut milk adds a lovely flavor to the ube jam and I wanted the nutty, sweet flavors to be well-balanced.